 Queen's Award for Enterprise 2012: Sustainable Development

-Greenham Common Trust has been conferred with the Queen’s Award for Enterprise: Sustainable Development 2012, the first charity ever to win the prestigious business award three times.
+Greenham Common Trust was conferred with the Queen’s Award for Enterprise: Sustainable Development 2012, the first charity ever to win the prestigious business award three times.

-Having previously won the coveted accolade in 2008 and in 2003 when Greenham Business Park was the first commercial property development ever to receive the commendation, the Trust has once again been recognised for its continued regeneration of RAF Greenham Common airbase into a sustainable business park.
+Having previously won the coveted accolade in 2008 and in 2003 when Greenham Business Park was the first commercial property development ever to receive the commendation, the Trust was once again recognised for its continued regeneration of RAF Greenham Common airbase into a sustainable business park.

 Since its creation in 1997, the Trust has transformed 150-acres of the former nuclear airbase into a mixed-use business campus with 150 businesses employing around 1,500 people.
 Greenham Business Park, and the Trust’s other assets, which include a centre for counselling and voluntary organisations called Broadway House in Newbury and The Innovation Centre, fully serviced office and conference space for fledgling entrepreneurs, now produce an annual income of around £3 million a year that is distributed to local good causes and social projects through charitable awards.
 It was this sustainable investment which has enabled the restoration of 750-acres of Greenham Common into some of the most important wildlife and conservation areas in the UK.

-Sir Peter Michael, Chairman and co-founder of the Greenham Common Trust, says:
+Sir Peter Michael, Chairman and co-founder of the Greenham Common Trust, said:

 “To be the first charity to have received The Queen’s Award for a third time is not only an incredible honour but an acknowledgment of the Trust’s innovative and radical approach to sustainable development.